 Expectations are high and users want to find on-hand, quick and relevant information, which is why voice search is so popular.
 Marketers can capitalize on voice search by taking advantage of their FAQ and Q&A pages.
 This approach will resonate more with a user conducting an AI device search.

 Google search will always happen, and quality content will always be needed.
 The piece that is really changing for SEO is how the search is being conducted.
 Instead of using search engines directly, users are asking questions to third parties like Alexa, Siri and Google Assistant.
 These third parties engage directly with their corresponding search engine to provide a response and an answer to the user’s question.
 Search is the intelligence platform powering intelligent agents – that’s the change.

 When SEO marketers understand how people are engaging with AI, they’ll get better at optimizing a website for it.
 Conversational keywords are different than text-based keywords.
 Searches that are text-based range from one to three words while conversational keywords are complete sentences.

-The opportunity to target long-tail keywords more relevant to search is increasing.
+There is now an opportunity to target long-tail keywords since they are more relevant to search.
 This opens doors for organic and paid marketers to bid for cost-effective keywords and massively increase rankings, discovery and conversations from voice search.
 Therefore, the content needs to cater to this new kind of search.
 While the quality and frequency of new content determine rankings, the ways it’s presented need to change as marketers target voice search users.